 The written reprimand is one of the steps available to supervisors and managers as they work with employees to correct attendance problems.
-Attendance problems are a significant factor when employees must be available to work or the work will not be completed.
+Attendance problems are a significant factor if the employee's absence means the work will not be completed.

 The written reprimand provides documentation for the employer.
 The written reprimand is a serious call for immediate improved performance by the employee.
-It is the employer's last-ditch effort to make sure that he has captured the attention of the employee.
+It is the employer's last-ditch effort to make sure they have captured the attention of the employee.

 Written Reprimand Sample for Tardiness